ibm-cloud-docs/databases-for-postgresql/learn-pricing.md

 If your database contains 15 GB of data and you have not taken any on-demand backups, then your total backup size is 15 GB x 30 = 450 GB.
 In this scenario, your backup costs are (450 GB - 60 GB) * 0.03 = $11.7 per month.

 Most deployments will not ever go over the allotted credit.

-## Dedicated cores pricing
-{: #core-pricing}

-You have the option of selecting the CPU allocation for your deployment.
-With dedicated cores, your resource group is given a single-tenant host with a guaranteed minimum reserve of cpu shares.
-Your deployments are then allocated the number of CPUs you specify.
-The cost of dedicated cores is $30 per core per month, and each member gets the selected number of cores.
-For example, if you provision a deployment with three dedicated cores per member that is a total of six cores and billed at $180 per month.

-Dedicated cores are an optional feature.
-The default `Shared CPU` setting provisions your deployment on hosts with shared compute resources and incurs no additional charge.

 ## Scaling per member
 {: #scaling-member}